hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 ### Force Field Gel (R)

 The only known defence that is almost completely impenetrable is Force Field Gel.
 Only two known weaknesses exist: Time and [Mutant FFG](#mutant-ffg).
-This is a defence that only Rescueland has in mass, though some have managed to aqquire small quantities of it. ***Nothing*** can get in ***or*** out, effectively taking you out of the battle.
+This is a defence that only Rescueland has in mass, though some have managed to acquire small quantities of it. ***Nothing*** can get in ***or*** out, effectively taking you out of the battle.
 Thus, many ships only use this defence when they are damaged, or a retreat is required.
-Another anomaly about FFG is that they behave in a similar manner to non-newtonian substances: The faster something hits the forcefield, the more energy is absorbed into it and not the object itself.
+Another anomaly about FFG is that they behave in a similar manner to non-Newtonian substances: The faster something hits the force field, the more energy is absorbed into it and not the object itself.

 #### The process of harvesting FFG

 The Force Field Gel is harvested from a well on Rescueland.
 The dimensions of the well are 1m-1m-5km to the exact planck.
 It is directly under the main runway of Rescueland, a trick which has protected the location of the well since it was discovered.
 When the gel is consumed, the well always refills itself over the period of a Rescueland day.
 The provenance of the matter is unknown.
 The gel also doesn't seem to be made of atoms, no matter how closely studied.

-#### Activating the FF
+#### Activating the FFG

 Once the Force Field is ready to be activated, it is ejected as a very thin tube.
 It spreads out until it surrounds the entire ship, where it solidifies, making the object inside impenetrable.
 The entire process takes about 1 second, but due to its size, the FFG protecting Rescueland takes several minutes to set up.